stanfordnlp/CoreNLP/_pages/other-languages.md

 ### Python

-#### Python packages using the Stanford CoreNLP server
+#### Packages using the Stanford CoreNLP server

 These packages use the Stanford CoreNLP server that we've developed over the last couple of years.
 You should probably use one of them.

 * [stanfordcorenlp](https://github.com/Lynten/stanford-corenlp) by Lynten Guo.
-A Python wrapper to Stanford CoreNLP server, version 3.8.0.
-Also: [PyPI page](https://pypi.python.org/pypi/stanfordcorenlp/).
+A Python wrapper to Stanford CoreNLP server, version 3.9.1.
+[PyPI page](https://pypi.python.org/pypi/stanfordcorenlp/): `pip install stanfordcorenlp`
 * [pycorenlp, A Python wrapper for Stanford CoreNLP](https://github.com/smilli/py-corenlp) by Smitha Milli that uses the new CoreNLP v3.6+ server.
 Available on [PyPI](https://pypi.python.org/pypi/pycorenlp/).
 * [corenlp-pywrap](https://github.com/hhsecond/corenlp_pywrap) by Sherin Thomas also uses the new CoreNLP v3.6+ server.
 Python 3.x (only).
 Also: [PyPI page](https://pypi.python.org/pypi/corenlp_pywrap).
 * [Stanford CoreNLP Python Interface](https://github.com/stanfordnlp/python-corenlp): A reference implementation of a Python interface to the Stanford CoreNLP server.
 By Arun Chaganty.
+[PyPI page](https://pypi.org/project/stanford-corenlp/): `pip install stanford-corenlp`
 [PyPI page](https://pypi.python.org/pypi/stanford-corenlp/).
 * [pynlp](https://github.com/sina-al/pynlp) A (Pythonic) Python wrapper for Stanford CoreNLP by Sina.
 [PyPI page](https://pypi.python.org/pypi/pynlp/).